Gozo

-As of 2021, the island has a population of around 31,232 (out of Malta's total 443,227), and its inhabitants are known as Gozitans (Għawdxin).
+As of 2021, the island has a population of around 39,287 (out of Malta's total 443,227), and its inhabitants are known as Gozitans (Għawdxin).
 It is rich in historic locations such as the Ġgantija temples, which, along with the other Megalithic Temples of Malta, are amongst the world's oldest free-standing structures.

 The island is rural in character and less developed than the island of Malta.
 Gozo is known for its scenic hills, which are featured on its coat of arms.
 The Azure Window in Dwejra, San Lawrenz, a natural limestone arch, was a remarkable geological feature until its collapse on March 8, 2017.
 The island has other notable natural features, including the Inland Sea and Wied il-Mielaħ Window.
 There are a few sandy beaches on the island, namely Ramla Bay in Xagħra and Nadur, as well as seaside resorts that are popular with both locals and tourists, the most popular being Marsalforn and Xlendi.
 Gozo is considered one of the top diving destinations in the Mediterranean and a centre for water sports.

 Etymology

+The name of the island in Maltese is Għawdex, itself descended from Arabic غَوْدَش (ḡawdaš), ultimately from the Phoenician root 𐤂-𐤅-𐤋 (g-w-l).
+In Classical times it was known as Gaulos (Γαῦλος), later as Gaudos, from which the Arabic name derives.

-The island was named by the Aragonese after they conquered it in 1282.
+The English name is from Aragonese after they conquered it in 1282.
 The word Gozo means "joy" in Castilian Spanish.